 Have you been to Kyrgyzstan?

-Do you have any other travel tips you’d like to share?
+Do you have any other Kyrgyzstan travel tips to share?

 This trip was made possible with the support of Discover Kyrgyzstan and USAID.
 As always, all opinions expressed here are my own.